Benawi/React-Bookstore/README.md

 # 📖 Book Store React Project <a name="about-project"></a>

-Book Store React Project - Microverse! project is a repository consisting of the following files:
+Book Store React Project - Microverse! - An online Bookstore app built with React, Redux, CSS, and HTML.
+Users can browse books by category, add them to a cart, and proceed to checkout.
+The app features a search function, allowing users to search for books by title or author. project is a repository consisting of the following files:
 - Html files
 - CSS files
 - JS files